7 Realistic Ways to Slow Down Ageing in Your 40s

 For some of us, a ‘balanced diet’ might mean eating more antioxidant-rich foods like blueberries, dark chocolate, nuts, figs, salmon, avocado, turmeric, and coconut oil.

-For others, it may mean eating more protein and fewer carbs and sugars.
+It may mean eating more protein and fewer carbs and sugars for others.
 Sugar spikes our blood sugar levels, which causes us to overeat and reach for unhealthy snacks.

 Eating protein, on the other hand, helps to stabilise blood sugar levels, which helps to keep cortisol levels (your stress hormone) in check.